twelvelabs-io/tl-jockey/jockey/prompts/supervisor.md

 <made_plan> **{made_plan}**
 <active_plan> **{active_plan}**

-1. If the request would require the use of any workers and your <made_plan> status is `false` then you MUST use the planner.
+1. If request is unclear or unrelated to any of the workers, or if the user is just chatting with you, use REFLECT
-2. If your <made_plan> status is `true` and you've encountered an error executing the current plan: <active_plan> then you can use the planner again to obtain an updated plan.
+2. If the request would require the use of any workers and your <made_plan> status is `false` then you MUST use the planner.
-3. Do not replan more than twice for a single error before letting the user know.
+3. If your <made_plan> status is `true` and you've encountered an error executing the current plan: <active_plan> then you can use the planner again to obtain an updated plan.
-4. For requests that do not require a worker you, can REFLECT to provide your final response.
+4. Do not replan more than twice for a single error before letting the user know.
-5. If you've encountered a situation in which you cannot continue or recover you can REFLECT to let the user know.
+5. For requests that do not require a worker you, can REFLECT to provide your final response.
-6. After completing all the steps that require a named worker you MUST REFLECT to provide your final response.
+6. If you've encountered a situation in which you cannot continue or recover you can REFLECT to let the user know.
-7. If request is unclear or unrelated to any of the workers, use REFLECT.
+7. After completing all the steps that require a named worker you MUST REFLECT to provide your final response.

 **_Most Importantly_**:
 **NEVER under any circumstances select or use a worker if your <made_plan> status is False!!!!**